 Attend a Heartbeat event along with your child and see what students learn about health, medicine and related sciences.
 You'll also meet up with other parents, carers, guardians and elders.

-Aboriginal and Torres Strait Islander students in Year 7 & 8 from participating schools will be invited to our next event, Heartbeat: many channels.
-The event will take place at Western Sydney University's Campbelltown campus.
+Aboriginal and Torres Strait Islander students in Year 9 from participating schools will be invited to our next event, Heartbeat: the frontline.
+The event will take place at Western Sydney Local Health District's Blacktown Hospital.

 Lightning Runners - The game

 We made an action-packed game to keep the Heartbeat learning experience going on your computer, your tablet or your phone.
 Learn how Aboriginal traditions and Western medicine can work together by solving puzzles and staying alive!

 Western Sydney University Acknowledges the Traditional Owners of Greater Western Sydney

 As a matter of Aboriginal and Torres Strait Islander cultural protocol and out of recognition that its campuses occupy their traditional lands, Western Sydney University acknowledges the Darug, Gandangarra, Tharawal and Wiradjuri peoples and thanks them for their support in Greater Western Sydney.